uber-go/guide/src/error-once.md

 # Handle Errors Once

-When a function receives an error from a caller, it can handle it in a variety of different ways depending on what it knows about the error.
+When a function receives an error from a callee, it can handle it in a variety of different ways depending on what it knows about the error.